bomonike/bomonike.github.io/weather-info.md

 25. "IN "(Indoor) air quality in ug/m3 by a PM2.5 sensor (if installed)
 26. "OUT" (Outdoor) Particulate monitor in ug/m3 by a PM2.5 sensor (if installed)

-27. <a name="dewpoint"></a><strong>Dewpoint</strong> is a theoretical construct, but practical for measuring the comfort level from moisture in the air:
+27. <a name="dewpoint"></a><strong>Dewpoint</strong> is a theoretical construct, but practical for measuring the comfort level from moisture in the air. <a target="_blank" href="https://www.weather.gov/arx/why_dewpoint_vs_humidity">According to NOAA</a>:

     At 45 degrees or below, air feels "refreshing".<br />
     At 50, it's "comfortable".
 At 55, it's "not bad".<br />
     At 60, it's "muggy".
 At 65 it's "Very Humid".
 At 70 it's "tropical".

     Technically, Dew Point is the <strong>temperature</strong> to which air must be cooled (at constant pressure) in order for it to become saturated (have 100% relative humidity).
 Dewpoint is the maximum amount of water vapor air can hold at a given temperature.
 When air cools to its dew point, it reaches 100% relative humidity, and any further cooling causes water vapor to condense into droplets, forming dew or fog.

     In <a target="_blank" href="https://ambientweather.com/dewpoint.html">other words</a>, "The dew point is the temperature at which a given parcel of humid air must be cooled, at constant barometric pressure, for water vapor to condense into water.
 The condensed water is called dew.
 The dew point is a saturation temperature."

     For example, if the temperature is 80 and the dew point 70, the relative humidity is 72%.
 Much more water is in the air at 100% humidity at a temperature of 70 degrees than at 30 degrees.

 28. "Feels Like" above Temperature.